aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `accounts` - list of pairs (you can aggregate multiple accounts in one command).
 Each pair requires the name of the application and native identity of the account you want aggregated.

 The success of this command relies on the proper data being present in the target system.
-Therefore, unless you are testing the aggregation itself, it may be better to use [mockedAggregate <MockedAggregate>](/wiki/spaces/AR/pages/45088773) command.
+Therefore, unless you are testing the aggregation itself, it may be better to use mockedAggregate command.

 ### CheckApprovals